 I have some firm rules in place for myself.
 If the messages, calls, or voicemails do not have to do with my child’s immediate care or safety, I don’t respond.
 Easy!

 Bonus: The Narc doesn’t like to be ignored so the silence usually provokes them to show their true colors as they start to lose it and yell with LOTS OF CAPS and MANY EXCLAIMATION POINTS!!!!! so you will listen.
 Which is ironic, because I usually stop reading.

 As in most of my life, I try to live how I want my son to be when he grows up.
 I want to lead by example.
 I want to be proud of the things that come out of my mouth and my actions towards others so he will see the proper way to treat people.
 As a last resort, before I hit send, I think to myself, “Is this how I’d want my son to react to someone?”.

-Those are my quick preventative measure to keep yourself in check when dealing with these problem people.
+Those are my quick preventative measure to keep yourself in check when dealing with these problem people and narcissistic tactics.
 Remember to keep yourself above the fray and focus your positive energy towards other people.